AdityaKane2001/regnety/README.md

 model.fit(...)
 ```

+## Known caveats

+- The models achieve lower accuracies than proposed in the paper.
+After substantial scrutiny we conclude that this is due to the difference in internal working of TensorFlow and PyTorch.
+We are still trying to increase the accuracy of these models using different training methods.
+- These models cannot be trained on a CPU.
+One can run inference on the models by strictly using batch_size=1.
+The models function as expected on GPUs and TPUs.
+This is because grouped convolutions are not supported for training by TensorFlow (as of 2.6.0).

 ## What's next?

 Following is the list of things to be done in near future.
 If you have any suggestions, feel free to open an issue or start a PR.

+- [ ] Improve accuracy of the models.
 - [ ] Convert existing models to TFLite.
 - [ ] Implement and train more variants of RegNetY.
 - [ ] Training models using noisy student method.